-This year I have not only been able to keep receiving this support, but to also help other students through my role as a Student Living Ambassador, which makes me a part of the amazing Student Living Support team!
+This year I have not only been able to keep receiving this support, but to also help other students through my role as a Student Living Assistant, which makes me a part of the amazing Student Living Support team!

-Student Living ambassadors are here to support your transition into University accommodation, by developing a sense of community, connecting you with key services, and helping you with any issues while you're living with us.
+Student Living Assistant are here to support your transition into University accommodation, by developing a sense of community, connecting you with key services, and helping you with any issues while you're living with us.
 This includes providing welcome meetings and orientation events such as city centre tours, walking tours, book clubs and tea & talk sessions to help you settle in Bath and learn about the gorgeous city where you will be living.